tauhidnabi/tauhidnabi.github.io/_pages/about.md

 - **February 2023:** Thrilled to announce the acceptance of my *first "First Author" academic paper*, *[Deep Learning Fusion Model for LTE Traffic Forecasting and Resource Allocation](https://ieeexplore.ieee.org/abstract/document/10042176/)*, published in the IEEE Access journal.
 - **August 2022:** Began my *PhD journey* in the Department of Computer Science at Virginia Tech.
 - **August 2022:** Resigned from my role as a *Network Planning Expert* at a leading mobile network operator in Bangladesh after five years of my tenure.
+- **June 2022:** Fulfilled the course and research requirements for a Master’s in Computer Science and Engineering from [BRAC University](https://www.bracu.ac.bd/) with the highest distinction *(CGPA 4 out of 4 scale)*.